How to dress elegantly when you are young? – CDL#58

 2. Pointed shoes

-pointed brown brogue brogue
+brown pointed brogue richelieu

-I'm thinking of exactly this type of shape.
+I'm thinking exactly of this type of shape.
 Found here.

-Why do I advise against
+Why I advise against it

 Yes I know, it's tempting.